Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 • Readily available: Easy to find at local pet stores

-• Affordable: Won’t break the bank if something goes wrong
+• Affordable: Won’t break the bank if something goes wrong early on

 Top 20 Best Freshwater Aquarium Fish